 She was really rocking the messy bun but it was time to get the grass out.
 Jacob told me he could help drive if I got tired; I told him I’m a lousy passenger and will keep that in mind, but probably wouldn’t take him up on it.
 Life has a way with me though, because the pre-migraine blind spot growing in my vision now tells me that I may be giving him the wheel after all.

 The Lehi resource may fall through so we have plans to get a far as SLC and add a rental car to the caravan for the rest of the way home, unless the boys inherited Trevan’s moving Tetris skills and find enough room for all of us without it.
-Jared’s friend has offered to take his stuff down from Provo so that’s a little less for us to haul.
+Our third son’s friend has offered to take his stuff down from Provo so that’s a little less for us to haul.
 So many people have offered to help that I’ve started to lose track of what resources are available to us, we’re all juggling alot of info right now.
 Hey!
 My vision appears to be back.

 Miraculous Mercy: